Chicken and ham and leek Pie

 British Pies

 We have many different types of pie in Britain and Ireland.
-A pie is a baked dish which includes either meat or fruit and is covered by a layer of pastry (or in some cases, mashed potatoes).
+A pie is a baked dish that includes either meat or fruit and is covered by a layer of pastry (or in some cases, mashed potatoes).

 It can be savoury or sweet and eaten as a main course or as a dessert.